-7.1.
-The DCO will deliver the shipping case(s) to the carrier or directly to the drug-testing laboratory.

-7.2.
-A laboratory employee will record that the shipping case(s) has been received.

-7.3.
-The laboratory will record whether the numbered barcode seal on each vial arrived intact.

-7.3.1.
-If a vial arrives at the laboratory with security seals not intact, the NCAA may collect another specimen.

-7.4.
-The laboratory will document the handling of the vials throughout the analytical process.
+- 7.1.
+The DCO will deliver the specimen(s) to the carrier or directly to the drug-testing laboratory. - 7.2.
+A laboratory employee will record that the specimen(s) has been received. - 7.3.
+The laboratory will record whether the numbered barcode seal on each vial arrived intact. - 7.3.1.
+If a vial arrives at the laboratory with security seals not intact, the NCAA may collect another specimen. - 7.4.
+The laboratory will document the handling of the vials throughout the analytical process. - 7.5.

-7.5.
 If chain of custody is broken at any point in the process, the NCAA and/or Drug Free Sport may collect another specimen.

 8.0.
-Laboratory Procedures, Notification of Results and Appeal Process use a portion of sample A for its initial analysis.
+Laboratory Procedures, Notification of Results and Appeal Process

 8.1.
 Laboratory Procedures.
-Each vial contains urine, to be referenced as sample A and sample B. The laboratory will
+Each vial contains urine, to be referenced as sample A and sample B. The laboratory will use a portion of sample A for its initial analysis.